agiac/rivo/README.md

 	// By passing a context and an input channel to our pipeline, we can get the output stream.
 	// Since our first pipeline `in` is a generator and does not depend on an input stream, we can pass a nil channel.
-	// Also, since log is a sink, we only have to read once from the output channel to know that the pipe has finished.
+	// Also, since log is a sink, we only have to read once from the output channel to know that the pipeline has finished.
 	<-p(ctx, nil)

 	// Expected output: